Top tips to gain seasonal press

 Be prepared to follow up, and follow up again

 So you’ve done everything we told you to; you did your research, pitched to the right publications at the right time, tailor made a short and sweet email pitch and nothing.
 Nada.
 Zilch.
 Days have passed and you haven’t received a single response or call in.
 This may seem like a failure, but this is perfectly normal.
 Sometimes all it takes is a little nudge for editors to pick up on your email.

 A week or two after your initial email is a reasonable amount of time to wait before sending a short but concise follow up.
 A few sentences is enough - the goal here is to get their attention back to your product.
 If they still don’t get back to you, don’t send another follow up email straight away.
 Instead, put your focus on other features and try again when there’s another relevant date in your calendar.
 Successful PR takes patience, but persistence eventually pays off, so don’t lose heart.

-So now it’s time to get pitching – this is the fun part!
+So now it’s time to get pitching.
 For contacts, publication details and a course jam packed with tips just like these, simply choose your PR Dispatch category and watch as your PR plan begins to unfold.
 Best of luck, and if you need some gentle encouragement be sure to check out some of the amazing coverage that brands just like yours have secured for themselves with the help of PR Dispatch.